TNA Sacrifice (2009): Main event matches

 The finals for the "Team 3D Invitational Tag Team Tournament" was the first of the main event matches, and Beer Money, Inc. was wrestling against The British Invasion (Brutus Magnus and Doug Williams).
 Storm performed a headscissors takedown from the top rope on Williams followed by a top rope body press by Roode to his downed opponent.
 Roode pinned Williams to with the match for Beer Money, Inc. after the latter was hit in the face with one of the briefcases that The British Invasion had recently commandeered.

 Following this match was the "I Quit" match for the TNA Legends Championship between A.J.
 Styles and Booker T with his wife, Sharmell, in his corner.
 At the beginning of the match, Booker took Styles to the outside of the ring, dropping him throat-first onto the guardrail; every time the referee gave him the microphone, a way for the wrestler to say, "I quit", Styles would not speak.
 Styles reversed the momentum with a backflip kick, called the Pelé Kick, to Booker's face.
 For the finish to the match, Styles locked in an armbar on Booker whilst in mid-air; Booker's reluctant ally in the Main Event Mafia, Jenna Morasca, came to the ring and threw a towel in the ring, signifying Booker's concession.

 The TNA World Heavyweight Championship match between defending champion Mick Foley, Kurt Angle, Jeff Jarrett, and Sting was next.
 The match quickly turned into a brawl on the outside of the ring and the entrance ramp.
 During the match, Foley decided to take a rest and started doing commentary while all three of his opponents continued to wrestle.
 Fellow members of the Main Event Mafia, Angle and Sting, double teamed Jarrett before a communications breakdown, leading to the two fighting each other.
 After Sting was taken down, Angle turned his attention to Foley at the announcers table, diving onto him.
-Foley returned to the ring and applied a claw hold to the jaw on both Sting and Jarrett, attempting a dual submission.
+Foley returned to the ring and stuffed a dirty old sock into the mouths of both Sting and Jarrett, attempting a dual submission.
 The match ended when Jarrett dropped Angle from the second turnbuckle with his finishing maneuver, the Stroke, onto a chair.
 Meanwhile, Sting sneaked into the ring and pinned Angle, winning the match.
 As a result of the pre-match stipulation, Sting became the leader of the Main Event Mafia.